MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 13. Uncomment the **next.Invoke();** method call.

->**Result**: At the end of this exercise, you will be able to create a custom middleware and receive webform calls to it.
+>**Result**: At the end of this exercise, you will be able to create a custom middleware and receive HTML form calls to it.

 ### Exercise 3: Using Dependency Injection